KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Article.md

             @Column {
                 KeyboardKit Pro unlocks a ``Keyboard/ButtonPreview`` that can be used to preview a ``Keyboard``.``Keyboard/Button``.

+                This preview is intended to be used in the main app, for instance to list themes in a picker.

-                This view is a lot more performant than the full ``KeyboardViewPreview``.
-Consider using it when you list multiple themes.
+                This view is more performant than ``KeyboardViewPreview``.
             }
         }
     }
 }

-These previews can be used in the main application, to show users how the keyboard will look for different settings, styles, themes, etc.

 See the <doc:Previews-Article> article for more information.